mmckechney/SqlBuildManager/docs/change_notes.md

 ### Version 10.4.4

 - *ADDED:* Added command line argument `/DefaultScriptTimeout` (integer) to allow custom settings for the timeout of scripts when created from a DACPAC.
 Default is 500 seconds
 - *UPDATED:* Refactored the `/TimeoutRetryCount` (integer) setting so it will be included in the `/SettingsFile`.
-This setting will retry build failures `X` times if the build fails because of any timeout error that reults in a build rollback
+This setting will retry build failures `X` times if the build fails because of any timeout error that results in a build rollback

 ### Version 10.4.3